The dollar was relegated in 2022 but be careful: it is going for revenge

 What’s going to happen with the dollar

-So far the dollar looks like the big loser, but relevant events such as the issuance, the lack of interest from the private sector in the treasury tenders and the failures of the special dollars, could revive the exchange rate from the ashes.
+So far the dollar looks like the big loser, but relevant events such as the issuance, the lack of interest from the private sector in the treasury tenders and the failures of the special dollars, might revive the exchange rate from the ashes.
 Keep an eye on sovereign bondsbecause they pay rent in dollars bills, and their price is very low.

 As for stocks, watch out for bank stocks, which rise little because banks are stuffed with treasury debt.
 I love YPF’s action, but if they are prohibited from increasing fuel by more than 4.0% per month, when they devalue at a rate of 6.6% per month, it does not seem appropriate to put money in a company with said equation, we will have to look with more attention to exporting companies linked to raw materials, with less state intervention in their businesses, difficult but not impossible.